 This week we will be exploring why these collaborations are super important, as well as what things need to be kept in mind to avoid misunderstandings, miscommunications and creating genuine hurt when working together.
 Also just for the record this is focusing on natural sciences like ecology and environmental science.
 It’s not necessarily a good idea to let people without training have free reign over a chemistry lab!!

 So why is it good?

 Right, let’s start with a hypothetical example.
 Say you have recently discovered that some unexpected species of plants are growing in a meadow in a remote village somewhere.
 You spend months reading up about these plants- what eats them, where they grow, everything.
 Then, finally, the time comes to head out for fieldwork!
 You head out there for a week, studying the plants that are there naturally as well as these new unexpected species.
 You start to think: “perhaps the birds eat the seeds in some far-away place, migrate here and then deposit them in their droppings.
 Once on the ground the seeds could start growing”.
 Your research over the week does indeed tell you that there is a lot of birds hanging around in this meadow.
-Feeling happy and excited that you might have discovered the source of these unusual plants, and thinking of what this could mean for the movement of plants between countries and continents, you head home all excited and ready to write a scientific paper.
+Feeling happy and excited that you might have discovered the source of these unusual plants, and thinking of what this could mean for the movement of plants between countries and continents, you head home ready to write a scientific paper.
 As you drive off into the sunset, a farmer leaning on his fence next to the meadow looks at their pal and says:

 “See that researcher, do you think we should have told them that the meadow is where Gladys goes to feed the birds with her exotic bird seed mix?”